xyz9911/FLAME/README.md

     pip install -r requirements.txt
     ```

 2. Download the outdoor VLN dataset from [Hugging Face](https://huggingface.co/datasets/xyz9911/Outdoor_VLN/tree/main) and place the downloaded data in the `dataset` folder.
-Unpack clip features from `touchdown_feature.tar` before use.
-(For the panoramas, you have to request and download from https://sites.google.com/view/streetlearn/dataset, though the provided clip features is sufficient for training and evaluation.)
+(For the panoramas, you have to request and download from https://sites.google.com/view/streetlearn/dataset, though the provided CLIP features is sufficient for training and evaluation.)
+Merge and unpack CLIP features from `touchdown_feature.tar*` before use:

+    ```setup
+    cat touchdown_feature.tar* > touchdown_feature.tar
+    tar -xvf touchdown_feature.tar
+    ```

 3. (Optional) Download the pretrained checkpoint from [Hugging Face](https://huggingface.co/xyz9911/FLAME-init/tree/main) and place it in a custom folder.
-You need to specify the model_path in the training script.
+You need to specify the model_path in the training arguments.

 ### DeepSpeed Training
 We provide several training scripts (in the 'scripts' folder) using DeepSpeed ZERO-1 by default: